Bambya/Python-Web-Crawler/README.md

 The root url will have to be entered manually in the MongoDB database, in the form of a json object with the relevant fields.
 You can change "Link" key according to your choice of url.

+Edit the config.py file according to your crawling needs

 ### Example:-